loredanacirstea/articles/articles/FromStackMachineToFunctionalMachine_Step3_HOFs.md

 In order to create type definitions and casting functions, especially for various types of arrays, we needed HOFs such as `map`, `reduce`, `curry` (which transforms a function with multiple arguments into a curried function, at runtime).

-**In this article we are exploring how HOFs can be implemented in a stack-based language.** We will use Yul, but a similar approach can also be used for WebAssembly.
+**In this article, we are exploring how HOFs can be implemented in a stack-based language.** We will use Yul, but a similar approach can also be used for WebAssembly.
 We will build upon the code that we created in the previous steps, using recursive apply and currying.

 ### Map & Curry